jon077/Napolean/README.md

 coming to attack the farm.
 The farmers quickly scatter before any damage can be inflicted.
 Several animals are gored and die quickly, splattering blood everywhere.

-Napolean must avenge their death and defends the farm defeating farmer after farmer in various scenes and mini battles.
+Napoleon must avenge their death and defends the farm defeating farmer after farmer in various scenes and mini battles.

 The world ends with a rematch with Mr. Jones.
 He has better weapons and significantly harder to defeat.

-Upon winning the battle, the animals celebrate Napolean and he decrees, let's build a windmill!
+Upon winning the battle, the animals celebrate Napoleon and he decrees, let's build a windmill!
 With the decree a canon is fired ushering in his leadership.